 Several feet in fact, to be safe.

-Otherwise, I think the FS10i is a good option for folks looking to get their stream on.
+Otherwise, I think the FS10i is a great option for folks looking to get their stream on.